 This may include any personal data that you choose to share with us, but we will treat this as confidential and protect it accordingly.

-We will never include your personal data in survey reports.
+We will never include your personal data in survey reports unless you have specifically given us consent to do so.

 Signing up to our newsletter

 The third-party supplier handles the data purely to provide this service on our behalf.
-This supplier follows the requirements of the GDPR and Data Protection Act 2018 in how they obtain, handle and process your personal data and will not make your data available to anyone other than Healthwatch Haringey and Public Voice.
+This supplier follows the requirements of the GDPR and Data Protection Act 2018 in how they obtain, handle and process your personal data and will not make your data available to anyone other than Healthwatch Haringey.

 Information about people who share their experiences with us by other means